ClementNerma/Rave/docs/books/hybrid.md

 inc! (); // Error at line 2 (undefined 'counter')
 ```

-Otherwise, unsafe functions are exactly like macros (for example type checking is performed only when the function is called and not at its definition).
+Otherwise, unsafe functions act like as standard functions with a checking done each time they are called, and only when so (like type checking, type inference, etc.).

 ### Dynamic typecasting